wagslane/blog/content/posts/gos-major-version-handling.md

 ## Why this is annoying for me personally

-I often want to build a package that has domain-specific logic that will only be used only in micro services at the small company I work for.
+I often want to build a package that has domain-specific logic that will only be used only in microservices at the small company I work for.
 For example, we have a repo that holds the `struct{}` definitions for common entities used across our system.
 Occasionally we need to make backward-incompatible changes to those struct definitions.
 If it were an open-source library we wouldn't make changes so often, but because it's internal and we are aware of all the dependencies, we change the names of exported fields _regularly_.
-We aren't changing names because we chose bad ones to begin with, we are usually changing names because requirements from the product side change rapidly in a startup.
+We aren't changing names because we chose bad ones, to begin with, we are usually changing names because requirements from the product side change rapidly in a startup.

 This means major version changes are a fairly regular occurrence.
 Some say that we should just stay on `v0`, and that's a reasonable solution.
 The problem is these ARE production packages that are being used by a wide number of services.
 We want to Semver.

 Go makes updating major versions so cumbersome that in the majority of cases, we have opted to just increment minor versions when we should increment major versions.
-We want to follow the proper versioning scheme, we just don't want to add the unnecessary steps to our dev process.
+We want to follow the proper versioning scheme, we just don't want to add unnecessary steps to our dev process.

 ## I get why these rules exist, and I think they are great for large open projects